 - What is the most significant commitment to act that we can all make with conviction right now?

-While doing so gets the content on the table, it doesn't address the fact that people didn't feel comfortable sharing their opinions outright.
-So I almost always engage the group in a discussion of that reality by posing an additional question when the timing seems right: What would need to change in order for everyone to feel comfortable owning and freely sharing their opinions instead of having to contribute them without attribution?
+While anonymous input surfaces the content for further conversation (a critical short-term win), the fact remains that people didn't feel comfortable sharing their opinions outright (a critical long-term need).
+To address this I almost always engage the group in a discussion of that reality by posing an additional question when the timing seems right: What would need to change in order for everyone to feel comfortable owning and freely sharing their opinions instead of having to contribute them without attribution?

 What other questions have you found really help a group with its work?

-If you are looking to enhance your facilitation skills (or know someone who is), here are some of the ways I can help.
+Looking to enhance your facilitation skills (or know someone who is)?